nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `done_task 1` marks the first task in the task list as completed.

+### Editing a task: `edit_task`
+Edits an existing task in SOChedule.

+Format: `edit_task INDEX [n/TASKNAME] [d/DEADLINE] [p/PRIORITY] [c/CATEGORY]... [t/TAG]...`
+* Edits the task at the specified `INDEX`.
+The index refers to the index number shown in the displayed task list.
+The index **must be a positive integer** 1, 2, 3, …​
+* At least one of the optional fields must be provided.
+* Existing values will be updated to the input values.
+* When editing tags, the existing tags of the task will be removed i.e adding of tags is not cumulative.
+* You can remove all the task’s tags by typing `t/` without specifying any tags after it.

+Examples:
+* `edit_task 1 n/editedTaskName` edits the name of the first task (if present in SOChedule) to be `editedTaskName`.
+* `edit_task 2 p/3 t/` edits the priority of the second task (if present in SOChedule) to be `3` and clears all existing tags.

 ### Finding all matching tasks: `find_task`
 Finds matching tasks from Task List.